jcsargis00/NFT-Research/README.md

 Steph Curry Bored Ape NFT
 #
 ![curry](https://github.com/jcsargis00/NFT-Research/blob/main/images/curry.PNG)
-* cryptocurrency - cryptocurrency, crypto-currency, crypto, or coin is a digital currency designed to work as a medium of exchange through a computer network that is not reliant on any central authority, such as a government or bank, to uphold or maintain it.
+* Cryptocurrency - cryptocurrency, crypto-currency, crypto, or coin is a digital currency designed to work as a medium of exchange through a computer network that is not reliant on any central authority, such as a government or bank, to uphold or maintain it.
 * CryptoPunk - A unique collectible avatar stored on Ethereum.
 There are three CryptoPunks listed in the top 10 most expensive NFTs ever sold.
 #
 CryptoPunk NFTs